Facts on Re-Entry, Employment and Recidivism

 - Many of those returning to their communities have significant educational and employment deficits (lack of a high school diploma or GED, previously fired from a job, dependability upon illegal income prior to incarceration, lack of job skills, etc.).

-- After release, former prisoners have limited success in finding employment.
+- After release, individuals have limited success in finding employment.
 Only about a half find work the first year out.

-- Most former prisoners owe debt at release such as debts acquired prior to incarceration and those due to incarceration (fees, fines and
+- Upon their release from prison, most people owe debts such as debts acquired prior to incarceration and those due to incarceration (fees, fines, and

 restitution).
 Few manage to pay any of these debts during the year